neilbaldwin/maxsnippets/README.md

 ### Installation

-As the APIs are Javascript-based, the Snippets need to either replace any existing Javascript Snippets you have created/installed or you could also edit your existing Javascript Snippet file then copy-and-paste the contents of the .snippet file here in the 'maxsnippets' folder.
+As the APIs are Javascript-based, the Snippets need to either replace any existing Javascript Snippets you have created/installed or alternatively you could edit your existing Javascript Snippet file then copy-and-paste the contents of the "javascript.json" file here in the 'maxsnippets' folder.
+Note: I obviously can't know if any of the Snippet IDs or Prefixes will conflict with any of your existing Snippets.

+To edit/create a Snippet file for Javascript, in VSCode go to Preferences->Configure User Snippets and then select "javascript.json".

 ### Details